OmniCode: A Benchmark for Evaluating Software Engineering Agents: Benchmark Construction

 Writing meaningful tests is a key aspect of software engineering, and by focusing on this underexplored skill, we aim to evaluate the model's ability to reason about code behavior and generate effective test cases.
 To assess the quality of a candidate test for a given issue, we use the ground truth fix for that issue (termed as the \emph{gold patch}) along with a set of what we define as \emph{bad patches}.
 A bad patch is a plausible but incorrect attempt at resolving the issue—one that contains no obvious syntax errors and remains relevant to the problem description.
 This setup presents a more realistic and challenging evaluation scenario compared to existing approaches, which typically rely only on the pre- and post-PR repository states.

-To generate bad patches that are plausible but incorrect, we collect failed attempts from agents (specifically Agentless \citep{xia2024agentless}) tasked with fixing issues as usual.
+To generate bad patches that are plausible but incorrect, we collect failed attempts from an agent (Agentless~\citep{xia2024agentless}) tasked with fixing issues as usual.
 A well-generated test should be able to distinguish the correct solution from failure modes exhibited by a collection of such failed attempts.
-Since relying on a single model for this exercise often results in some instances without bad patches of this sort, we use a mix of models (Gemma 2 9B, Qwen2.5 Coder 32B Instruct, and Llama 3 8B Instruct, and GPT-4.1-nano) with Qwen2.5 Coder producing most of the bad patches for Java and C++, and GPT-4.1-nano producing most of the bad patches for Python.
+Since relying on a single model for this exercise often results in some instances without bad patches of this sort, we use a mix of models (Gemma 2 9B, Qwen2.5 Coder 32B Instruct, Llama 3 8B Instruct, and GPT-4.1-nano).
 To ensure diversity of bad patches for better evaluation of generated tests, we aim to generate 3 patches for each instance.
 Some instances have fewer bad patches due to invalid generations or cases where an incorrect fix could not be sampled after repeated attempts.
 Instances with no bad patches are excluded from the test generation task.

 To ensure that generated tests can be evaluated thoroughly, it is important to have bad patches that cover a diverse set of failure modes.
 We experiment with another approach for generating bad patches, prompting an LLM to perturb the correct patch to introduce commonly found bugs.
 We sample multiple completions, filtering to keep patches that are actually incorrect.
-The relevant prompt can be found in \autoref{app:prompts}.
+The relevant prompt can be found in Appendix~\ref{app:prompts}.
 We only use this approach for Python instances, producing one bad patch for each instance using Gemini-2.5-Flash.

 For this task, the agent is prompted with the issue text and asked to generate one or more test cases to be added to the test suite.
 The generated tests are then evaluated: if they pass on the ground truth patch but fail on all bad patches, they are considered successful.
-If a test does not meet both criteria, the test is considered a failure.
-We also reuse the bad patches in an additional task related to code review (\autoref{sec:codereview}).
+If the set of generated tests do not meet both criteria, they are considered a failure.
+We also reuse the bad patches in an additional task related to code review (\S~\ref{sec:codereview}).